connorzg/spotify-lyrics/README.md

 (EXPERIMENTAL)

-Lyrics for Spotify in a browser tab. macOS Only
+Lyrics for Spotify in a browser tab. macOS Only.
+Implemented in pure python, no dependencies required.

 ## Running